tianyingw/tianyingw.github.io/index.md

 <!-- [**My CV**](https://www.dropbox.com/sh/tjlmphpz7tybul5/AADbXrHlG6sDT_I_NBxztfU9a?dl=0) -->

 I study the statistical foundations needed to make integrated biomedical data trustworthy for AI-enabled discovery, especially when measurements are noisy, variables are missing, and populations differ across data sources.
-I am actively looking for undergraduate and graduate students to work on fun research projects together!

 **[▶ Watch my interactive research story](/Research-Story.html)** — a 2-minute animated tour of my research program, with demos you can explore.

+### Join Us:

+I am looking for multiple postdoctoral fellows to join our research group.
+If you are interested, please feel free to reach out to me by email.

 ### News: